Vol. 04 · Issue 14 · APR 2026

 Making These Settings Your Own

-These five starting points get you in the neighborhood of each tube amp's character, but the final mile depends on your guitar, your pickups, and your playing style.
-A few universal tips:
+These five starting points get you in the neighborhood.
+The final mile depends on your guitar, your pickups, and how you play.
+Three universal tips:

 • Don't neglect the Tone Studio.
 The Katana's front panel gives you maybe 40% of its capabilities.
-The Tone Studio software unlocks amp variations, detailed EQ, additional effects, and global settings that transform the amp.
+Tone Studio unlocks amp variations, detailed EQ, additional effects, and global settings that transform the amp.
+If you own a Katana and haven't opened Tone Studio, you're leaving most of your amp in the box.

 • Match your volume to the power setting.
 The Katana sounds best when the power amp section is working.
 At bedroom volumes, use the 0.5W setting with the master pushed up rather than the 50W setting at a whisper.
 The tone opens up dramatically.

-The Boss Katana is not a boutique tube amp.
-But with intentional settings and a bit of time in the Tone Studio, it can deliver the essential character of these classic amps at a fraction of the price and weight.
-These five settings prove the Katana deserves to be taken seriously.
+The Boss Katana is not a handmade tube amp.
+But with intentional settings and a bit of time in the Tone Studio, it delivers the essential character of these classic amps at a fraction of the price and weight.
+For a deeper look at what makes each of these amp types sound the way they do, see our complete guide to guitar amp types.
+For most rooms and most gigs?
+That's the whole ballgame.